nats-io/nats.swift/CONTRIBUTING.md

 If your branch is a work-in-progress then please start by creating your pull requests as draft, by clicking the down-arrow next to the `Create pull request` button and instead selecting `Create draft pull request`.

-This will defer the automatic process of requesting a review from the Nex team and significantly reduces noise until you are ready.
+This will defer the automatic process of requesting a review from the NATS Swift team and significantly reduces noise until you are ready.
 Once you are happy with your PR, you can click the `Ready for review` button.

 ### Guidelines